BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

 After defining the API and the implementation of the API, use the dependency injection container to expose the API through the HTTP REST interface of the Ally.py framework.
 Create the module ``service`` in package ``__plugin__.sample_plugin.service.py``

-We have defined a setup function decorated with ``@ioc.entity`` that delivers the implementation instance of ``UserService`` for the ``IUserService`` api.
-Because this function is decorated with the ioc.entity decorator it will be used as a entity source by the DI container.
+The setup function decorated with ``@ioc.entity`` delivers the implementation instance of ``UserService`` for the ``IUserService`` api.
+Because this function is decorated with the ``ioc.entity`` decorator it will be used as a entity source by the dependency injection container.

-The ``register`` method registers the user service implementation instance which is obtained by invoking the DI entity function ``userService``.
+The ``register`` method registers the user service implementation instance which is obtained by invoking the dependency injection function ``userService``.

-..
-TODO:: [SW] What is DI in this case?

 ``__plugin__.sample_plugin.service.py``: